SAP/styleguides/clean-abap/CleanABAP.md

 Apply the pretty printer - Shift+F1 in SE80, SE24, and ADT - before activating an object.

-> If you modify existing unformatted code, you might want to apply the Pretty Printer only to the changed code
+If you modify a larger unformatted legacy code base, you may want to apply the Pretty Printer only to selected lines to avoid huge change lists and transport dependencies.
-> to avoid additional changes in the code, which would hide the functional changes.
-> You may pretty print the complete code in a separate transport.
+Consider pretty-printing the complete development object in a separate Transport Request or Note.

 > Read more in _Chapter 5: Formatting: Team Rules_ of [Robert C. Martin's _Clean Code_].